Back to All Events

 Manning Clark House

-Open daily from 11:00am to 2:00pm
+Open Wednesday to Sunday from 11:00am to 2:00pm

 To coincide with this year’s Canberra and Region Heritage Festival, Manning Clark House is putting on an exhibition called heritage uncovered.
 Committee member Catherine Moore, curator of the show and one of the participating artists, has invited creatives from the region and beyond to respond to the theme of heritage – built, environmental, indigenous, political or other.
 The result is a diverse range of works in painting, printmaking, photography, ceramics, fibre, sculpture, glass, metal, and with found objects.